MediaComem/comem-archidep/ex/minesweeper-deployment.md

   > It's not a problem if you don't have this exact version installed, as long
   > as you have any version between 12.x and 17.x.

-  You can verify that PostgreSQL is running by showing the status of its Systemd
+  You can verify that PostgreSQL is running by showing the status of its systemd
   service:

   ```bash